Local evidence debugger

 Diff two local runs when a prompt, tool, or model change lands.

-Review traces in VS Code without a hosted dashboard
+Review traces without a hosted dashboard

 Compare